 During the final semester before graduation, each student is eligible to receive their Official University Ring.
 The University President, or his surrogate, will personally present the ring to each student during that semester's Ring Ceremony.
 Students order their rings during Ring Sizing Week which happens near the beginning of each semester.
-A valid diploma card is required to be on file with the Registrar's office prior to sizing.
+A valid application for graduation is required to be on file with the Registrar's Office prior to sizing.